jingzhian/mkdocs-md-notes/docs/ophthalmology.md

 ### Cornea Reshaping
 Chronic contact lens use problem in corneal reshaping.
 Patients complain about contact lens no longer fits, eye irritation, vision problems.
 Usually by the time the corneal is reshaped, the refractory correction is not good, refer to ophthalmology to identify other causes.

 ### Myopia

+progressive **myopia** (nearsightedness), a refractive error most commonly caused by **increased anterior-posterior diameter** of the eye.
+As the axial length of the eye increases during adolescence, the risk of myopia also increases because the focal point of a refracted image shifts anterior to the retina.
+The image displacement causes **blurred distance vision**, although vision of nearby objects is normal.
+Examination shows decreased visual acuity; peripheral field testing and funduscopic examination are normal.
+Management of myopia is with prescription lenses with a diverging (concave) lens, which refocuses the refracted image onto the retina.

+- Caused by increased axial length of eye (most common) or corneal protrusion
+- Results in refracted image focused anterior to retina

+**Epidemiology**

+- New-onset incidence highest in adolescents
+- Severity typically stabilizes by early adulthood
+- Risk factors: positive family history, East Asian descent

+**Clinical Features**

+- Blurred distance vision
+- Normal near vision

+**Complications**

+Patients with progressive myopia (ie, untreated or refractory to treatment) may develop **high myopia**, which is characterized by needing **≥6 diopters of correction** to achieve normal visual acuity, as seen in this patient.
+High myopia leads to stretching and thinning of the sclera, choroid, and retina.
+These mechanical changes are associated with an increased risk of **retinal detachment** and **macular degeneration**, both of which can lead to vision loss.
+Retinal detachment in high myopia is characterized by a retinal tear that allows vitreous fluid to accumulate between the retinal layers.

+- Retinal detachment
+- Macular degeneration

+**Management**

+- Prescription lenses with diverging (concave) lenses
+- In some children, antimuscarinic drops (eg, atropine) or orthokeratology (ie, rigid contact lens) may be used to slow progressive myopia and prevent subsequent complications.

 ### Hyperopia / Presbyopia